pact-foundation/pact-python/examples/http/requests_and_fastapi/README.md

 -   Contract-driven development workflow
 -   Error handling and edge case testing
 -   Type safety with Python type hints

+## Pedagogical Context

+This example is intended for software engineers and engineering managers who want to understand:

+-   How contract testing works in practice
+-   Why consumer-driven contracts are valuable
+-   How to structure Python code for clarity and testability
+-   The benefits of using requests and FastAPI for simple, modern HTTP services

 ## Prerequisites